efandresena/SemEval/README.md

 This repository contains the notebooks and code for **SemEval 2026 Task 9**, focusing on detecting polarized text across multiple languages and contexts.

 ## Repository Structure
-- `polarization/` – Contains Jupyter notebooks for each subtask.
+ – Contains Jupyter notebooks for each subtask.
-- – Place the `dev_phase` folder here to run the notebooks.
+- `dev_phase` in the same folder here to run the notebooks.

 ## Getting Started
 To run the notebooks:

 1. Ensure the `dev_phase` folder is located in the same directory as the notebooks.
-2. Update the `workdir` variables in each notebook to point to your working directory.
+2. Update the `workdir` variables in each notebook to point to your working directory(SemEval).

 ## Subtasks
 - **Subtask 1:** Binary polarization detection (English, Swahili, Hausa)